Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/User Stories.md

     * I would like to see all of my watchlist(s) and stocks in it
     * The stock will show its current price and daily % change

+### Update Watchlist
-### Update a watchlist
+#### Add a stock to watchlist

-* As a logged in user, I want to be able to add or remove stocks from any of my watchlist on '/stocks/:ticker' page
+* As a logged in user, I want to be able to add stocks to any of my watchlist on '/stocks/:ticker' page
   * When I'm on the '/stocks/:ticker' page:
     * I would like to have a "Add to Lists" button
     * Once I click on the button, a modal with all of my watchlists will show up so I can select which watchlist to add this stock to.
 A "Save Changes" button will allow me to finish adding this stock to certain watchlist(s)
-    * The "Add to Lists" button also works for removing a stock from watchlist by de-select certain watchlist on the modal and save changes
     * Once changes are saved, watchlist will properly reflect recent changes

+#### Delete a stock to watchlist

+* As a logged in user, I want to be able to remove stocks from any of my watchlist on '/watchlist/:watchlistId' page
+  * When I'm on the '/watchlist/:watchlistId' page:
+    * I would like to have a "x" button next to each stock
+    * Once I click on the button, a modal will show up ask me to confirm if I want to delete this watchlist
+    * Once confirmed, watchlist will properly reflect recent changes

 ### Delete a watchlist